SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 .. note::

    Because protocols are types,
-   their names should begin with a capital letter (such as ``FullyNamed`` and ``RandomNumberGenerator``) to match the names of other types in Swift
+   begin their names with a capital letter
+   (such as ``FullyNamed`` and ``RandomNumberGenerator``) to match the names of other types in Swift
    (such as ``Int``, ``String``, and ``Double``).